Gopalaswamy Hills: History

 The temple was built in hoysala Era in 1315.
-King Chola Ballala built this iconic temple.
-Later the Wodeyars Wodeyar dynasty of Mysore improved the hill temple.
+King chozha built this iconic temple.
+Tamil culture, Later the Wodeyars Wodeyar dynasty of Mysore improved the hill temple.

 Temple

-The temple is dedicated to Gopalaswamy, which is one of the names of the Hindu God Krishna.
+The temple is dedicated to Gopalaswamy, which is one of the names of the Hindu god Krishna.
 The gopuram of the temple is single-tiered and rests on the compound wall of the enclosure.
-A dhwajastambha (flag-pillar) and a bali-peetam (sacrificial altar) is present in the mukha mantapa (inner-porch).
-The parapet wall of the façade of the mukha mantapa contains the sculpture of dashavatara (the Avatars of the Hindu God Vishnu) with the centre portion of the sculpture depicting Krishnavatara (the Avatar of Vishnu in which he appeared as Krishna).
+A dhvajastambha (flag-pillar) is present in the mukha mantapa (inner-porch).
+The parapet wall of the façade of the mukha mantapa contains the sculpture of Dashavatara (the avatars of the Hindu god Vishnu) with the centre portion of the sculpture depicting Krishnavatara (the Avatar of Vishnu in which he appeared as Krishna).
 There is a shikhara tower over the garbha griha (sanctum sanctorum).

-The garbha griha contains an idol of Krishna holding a flute under a tree.
+The garbhagriha contains an idol of Krishna holding a flute under a tree.
 Krishna is flanked by his friends and the posture is that of a dance with the left big toe resting on the right one.
 The panel also features several characters and icons from Krishna's avatar.

-Lord Gopalaswamy's idol is flanked by his consorts, Rukmini and Satyabhama.
+Gopalaswamy's idol is flanked by his consorts, Rukmini and Satyabhama.

 Legends

-Legend says that sage Agastya, performed intense penance and as a result lord Vishnu blessed this place and promised to reside here.
+Legend says that sage Agastya, performed intense penance and as a result Vishnu blessed this place and promised to reside here.
 As this was a place of worship and penance, it used to be called as 'Hamsatheertha', which means the lake of swans in Sanskrit.
 Swan acquires a mythological significance in Hinduism, symbolizing knowledge, tranquility and salvation.